Helen Reddy’s "I Am Woman" tops the charts

 Born to a theatrical family and beginning her touring career at age four, Reddy was the first Australian to win a Grammy Award.
 Beginning in 1971, she recorded 15 Top 40 hits, with three reaching No. 1 (“I Am Woman,” “Angie Baby,” and “Delta Dawn”).
 Her featured performance as a nun in the comedy Airport 1975 led to her nomination for a Golden Globe as Most Promising Female Newcomer.
 She also starred in the forgettable Pete’s Dragon, and sang the film’s Oscar-nominated song “Candle on the Water.”

 Helen Reddy became a naturalized U.S. citizen in 1974 and served for three years as California’s Parks and Recreation Commissioner.
 She retired in 2002 to begin a new career as a hypnotherapist and published the autobiography, "The Woman I Am" in 2006.
-She began performing again at a 2012 benefit for a high school in the Panorama City section of Los Angeles and now tours regularly.
+She began performing again at a 2012 benefit for a high school in the Panorama City section of Los Angeles and toured regularly until her death in September 2020.